Frijol/climate-change/notes/renewables.md

 ## Wave
 * Wave power by Pelamis: semi-submerged articulated structure undulates, pushing hydraulic rams, which pump fluids through hydraulic motors to generate electricity [Lovins, 77][Lovins]
 * Wave + hydroelectric power by Aquamarine Power's Oyster: a hinged flap connected to the seabed 30m down moves with the waves.
 This drives a hydraulic piston, which shoots high-pressure water to an onshore turbine [Lovins, 78][Lovins]

+## Nuclear
+* Nuclear power: contentious.
+Some argue that it's the best way to get off oil dependency; others say it's not worth the waste it creates

+### Side: anti-nuclear
+* New nuclear plants cost $0.25 per kWh.
+Compared to efficiency solutions and other renewables, this is too expensive (wind in a good site: $0.03/kWh, solar on a good day: $0.12/kWh) [Lovins, 84][Lovins]
+* Reductions in carbon emissions need to take place on the scale of one to two years; it takes 10 years to get a new nuclear plant online (not including permitting/bureaucracy) [Lovins, 84][Lovins]
+* Replacing the world's coal plants with nuclear plants increases the accessibility of raw materials for nuclear bombs globally [Lovins, 84][Lovins]
+* Nuclear power plants require a lot of water; climate change causes droughts.
+This will increase operational expenses to unsustainable levels (and already has at some now-closed sites) [Lovins, 85][Lovins]
+* There is no solution in place for safe disposal of radioactive waste from nuclear power plants [Lovins, 85][Lovins]

+### Side: pro-nuclear
+* TODO

 ## Power grid - implementation changes
 * Current grid systems are highly distributed.
 Power transmission lines are expensive and inefficient - local solar & wind reduces cost and energy production need [Lovins, 72][Lovins]